 We stepped out of the fort and explored the most famous haveli in tow.
-This particular haveli has been immortalised in many Bollwood movies and for some reason appeared familiar.
-The Patwon Ki haveli is elaborate, quaint and grand and truly stands out in its brilliance.
+This particular haveli has been immortalised in many Bollywood movies and for some reason appeared familiar.
+The Patwon Ki Haveli is elaborate, quaint and grand and truly stands out in its brilliance.
 It was originally built in the mid 18th century by five Jain brothers who made their fortune in trading jewellery and fine brocades.
-Although it’s more impressive from the outside, the view back towards the fort from the roof is magnificent.
+Although it’s more impressive from the outside, the view towards the back of the fort from the roof is magnificent.

 There we met a robust old man with the longest moustache seated smugly on a high chair.